-- New: Completely new segment that don’t have a close match in the TM
+- New: Completely new segment that doesn't have a close match in the TM.

-- Repetitions: Number of repeated segments/words within the source
+- Repetitions: Number of repeated segments/words in the source text.

 Project managers can utilize all this information to get a better sense of the total time, effort, and budget needed for a Project, especially if your budgeting takes into account how much of a Project has fuzzy matches.
 Project managers can also provide this information to prospective translators to ensure the translators know what they are getting into and are appropriate for the assignment.

-The Document Leverage section is structured similarly to the Project Leverage section, but only provides a breakdown of word matches for each document in the project.
+The Document Leverage section is structured similarly to the Project Leverage section, but provides a breakdown of word matches for each document in the Project.

-This information can be utilized by project managers to determine which documents are likely going to take more effort to translate, allowing the project manager to assign each document to an appropriate translator.
-This information could also be shared with prospective translators to give them a better sense of a project before they start working on it.
+This information can be utilized by Project managers to determine which documents are likely going to take more effort to translate, allowing the Project manager to assign each document to an appropriate translator.
+This information can also be shared with prospective translators to give them a better sense of a Project before they start working on it.